GSA/digitalgov.gov/content/promo/promo_challengegov.md

 ---
-# What is the headline of this promo?
+# What is the name of the product or service?
-head: 'Challenge.gov'
+name: 'Challenge.gov'

 # Keep it short — should be no longer than 10 words.
 summary: 'a one-line summary of the product'